-Lexis objects are named after the German demographer Wilhelm Lexis (1837-1914), who is credited with the invention of the "Lexis diagram" for representing population dynamics simultaneously by age, period and cohort.
+Lexis objects are named after the German demographer Wilhelm Lexis (1837-1914), who is credited with the invention of the "Lexis diagram" for representing population dynamics simultaneously by several timescales.
 The Lexis function creates a minimal Lexis object with only those variables required to define the follow-up history in each row.
 Additional variables can be merged into the Lexis object using the merge method for Lexis objects.
 This is the default.